Ransomware Service Manipulation

 - 'Backup'

-condition: selection_stop_tools and selection_stop_action and selection_security_targets
+condition: selection_stop_tools and selection_stop_action and selection_security_targets and not filter_legit_software

 falsepositives: